FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: FaIRGP

 We observe that the mean function $m_i(t)$ exactly corresponds to the solution of the deterministic thermal response ODE (\ref{eq:jth-thermal-ode}).
-Hence, similarly to the GP forcing $\sfF(t)$, the GP thermal response $\sfS_i(t)$ will behave in expectation like the FaIR thermal response model.
+This is consistent with our expectation: because the forcing sample paths from $\sfF(t)$ are specified to behave on average like the FaIR forcing response, the GP thermal response sample paths $\sfS_i(t)$ should behave on average like the FaIR thermal response model.
 Further, the covariance $k_{ii}(t, t')$ is expressed as a function of the forcing prior covariance $K$, but also of the parameters of the EBM, $d_i$ and $q_i$.
 As such, $k_{ii}(t, t')$ defines a physically-informed covariance structure that propagates the uncertainty over the forcing $\sfF(t)$ --- specified by our Bayesian prior --- into uncertainty over the thermal response $\sfS_i(t)$.

+Under this model, the correlation $k_{ii}(t, t')$ between two stochastic thermal responses $\sfS_i(t)$ and $\sfS_i(t')$ is influenced by how fast the response of the $i$\textsuperscript{th} thermal box is, and by how much the radiative forcings trajectories leading to $\sfS_i(t)$ and $\sfS_i(t')$ did correlate.
+Indeed, the covariance in (\ref{eq:sj-stochastic}), expressed in integral form, specifies a stronger correlation if the past correlation $K(s, s')$ between stochastic forcing trajectories $(\sfF(s))_{s\leq t}$ and $(\sfF(s'))_{s'\leq t'}$ is greater.
+This aligns with the idea that similar forcing processes $\sfF(s)$ and $\sfF(s')$ should lead to similar thermal responses.
+Further, a fast thermal box (small $d_i$) primarily influences the integral with local correlations in forcings just before $t$ and $t'$, reflecting the short-term impact of fast components of the climate system.
+Conversely, a slow thermal box (large $d_i$) accumulates forcing covariance over an extended period before $t$ and $t'$, reflecting the long-term influence of slow components of the climate system.
+Figure~\ref{fig:demo-kjs} shows an example of cross-covariance matrices for a stochastic two-box thermal response model.

 If we now define the global mean surface temperature as the sum of thermal response GPs $\sfT(t) = \sum_{i=1}^k \sfS_i(t)$, then we can show that $\sfT(t)$ must also be a GP.
 Namely, let us define the cross-covariance function between thermal responses $\sfS_i(t)$ and $\sfS_j(t')$ as